INTRO: WHY READ THIS GUIDE (AND WHY I CREATED IT FOR YOU)

 Some brands will have their own contracts for freelancers.

-Review these carefully and consult a legal professional if needed.
+Review these carefully and consult a legal professional (listen to this podcast episode first) if needed.

 PART 2 SUMMARY